Dinanath99/crowdfund-treasury/README.md

-Crowdfund Treasury
+🚀 Crowdfund Treasury (Plutus V3)

-A basic Plutus V3 smart contract on the Cardano blockchain for crowdfunding.
-People can send ADA to the script address.
-If the funding goal is reached before the deadline, the creator can collect the funds.
-Otherwise, contributors can claim a refund.
+Crowdfund Treasury is a simple crowdfunding smart contract built on the Cardano blockchain using Plutus V3.
+Anyone can contribute ADA to a treasury address.
+If the funding goal is reached before the deadline, the project creator can collect the funds.

-Setup

-Requires Haskell, Cabal, and a running Cardano node.

-Test on the Cardano Preview network.

-You need keys inside the test-keys/ folder (alice.skey, bob.skey, ding.skey).

-Commands

-cabal run SC check: Checks the setup.

-cabal run SC cbor-writer: Generates the CBOR file for the script.

-cabal run SC sAddr: Shows the script address.

-cabal run SC fund: Contribute ADA to the script.

-cabal run SC collect: Creator collects the funds.

-cabal run SC refund: Contributors claim a refund.
+If the goal is not met, every contributor can claim a refund.

+✨ Key Features

+✅ Plutus V3 on-chain validator

+🎯 Funding goal + deadline based logic

+🔐 Secure fund collection & refund mechanism

+🧪 Works on Cardano Preview Testnet